Updated June 15, 2023

-Differences Between Hadoop And Teradata
+Differences Between Hadoop vs Teradata

-Hadoop cluster consists of 1 ton (may vary as per the requirement) number of nodes of commodity (less expensive) hardware and the task is performed on the same node on which data is present and if suppose the data is distributed on 10 different nodes than the same job will run on all 10 nodes.
+Hadoop cluster consists of 1 ton (may vary as per the requirement) number of nodes of commodity (less expensive) hardware, and the task is performed on the same node on which data is present and if suppose the data is distributed on 10 different nodes than the same job will run on all 10 nodes.

-Hadoop does not increase the processing of task rather it distributes the task to multiple nodes and all nodes work in parallel to complete the task in much lesser time, once all the jobs are completed the data from each node is collected and combined back to give the output.
+Hadoop works on the principle that if one node (computer) will complete a task in 10 hours, then 10 nodes should complete the task in one hour.
+Hadoop does not increase the processing of tasks.
+Rather, it distributes the task to multiple nodes, and all nodes work in parallel to complete the task in much lesser time; once all the jobs are completed, the data from each node is collected and combined back to give the output.

-Key Differences Between Hadoop vs Teradata
+Key Differences Between Hadoop and Teradata

-The hardware used in the Hadoop Ecosystem is commodity hardware, so the overall cost of the Hadoop ecosystem is very less, on the other hand Teradata has a licensing cost and hardware used is also comparatively expensive which makes the Teradata more expensive than Hadoop.
+The hardware used in the Hadoop Ecosystem is commodity hardware, so the overall cost of the Hadoop ecosystem is very less; on the other hand, Teradata has a licensing cost and hardware used is also comparatively expensive which makes the Teradata more expensive than Hadoop.

 Type of data:

 Hadoop can store and process any type of data by using multiple open-source BigData tools specially designed for the Hadoop ecosystem.
 Hadoop has many tools to process structured, semi-structured, and unstructured data, whereas Teradata mainly deals with structured tabular format data.